andr-nau/anagrams-languages-compare/README.md

 # anagrams-lang-compare
-### This is my training project during attending LinkedIn course "Python: Data Analysis".
+## This is my training project during attending LinkedIn course "Python: Data Analysis".
 The project is still in progress.

 The initial challenge was to find all anagrams for given English dictionary.
 I decided to extend this task for different languages and compare the results.

-1. Set of words lists (dictionaries) for different languages (EN, RU, UA, DE, FR) was prepared.
+1. Set of words lists (dictionaries) for different languages (EN, RU, UA, DE, FR) has been  prepared.

 	__German__, __French small__, __English small__ dictionaries were found in open access (http://www.gwicks.net/dictionaries.htm).